 Guides and Tour Drivers

 You need to consider how long you were guided for – whether it was for a couple of hours, half a day or a full day, or more, and of course how much you enjoyed the experience.
-Remember, you have already paid for the service itself, but we suggest tipping around 50 dirhams for a half day, and 100 per full day.
-Feel free to be more generous if you’ve had a great time.
+Remember, you have already paid for the service itself, but we suggest tipping 100 – 150 dirhams for a full day.

 This is never an easy one.
 In some riads and hotels you’ll tip the individual staff directly, whereas at others there will be a communal tip box where the money is shared equally.
 Just ask your host what is best to do at your chosen accommodation.
 There are usually no expectations when it comes to tipping at Moroccan hotels and riads, but it’s considerate to reward good service.
 We suggest 100 dirhams per day per room to cover all staff (including housekeeping and kitchen staff if you’ve eaten meals there).
 Or more if they’ve been exceptional, which in riads, they often are.